san-zrl/chess_openings/chess_openings_blog.md

 The original PGN data also contained the playesr's Lichess user names.
 I stripped them for privacy reasons.

-## 1. What are the most frequently used opening systems?
+## Q1: What are the most frequently used opening systems?

-## 2. What are the most frequently used opening systems in different skill levels?
+## Q2: What are the most frequently used opening systems in different skill levels?

-## 3. What are the most succeessful opening systems for White and Black per skill level?
+## Q3: What are the most succeessful opening systems for White and Black per skill level?

-## Key takeaways
+## Key Takeaways